ibm-cloud-docs/EventStreams/eventstreams158.md

 {:deprecated: .deprecated}
 {:important: .important}

-# Monitoring Event Streams metrics with IBM Cloud Monitoring with Sysdig
+# Monitoring {{site.data.keyword.messagehub}} metrics with {{site.data.keyword.mon_full_notm}}
 {: #metrics}

 {{site.data.keyword.mon_full}} is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture.
 Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
-It offers administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
+It offers administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 {:shortdesc}